 I grew up in the hills of Wales and wandering along the country lanes picking berries for a fruit crumble or dandelions from the field next door for my parent’s attempts at home made wine are powerful memories from my childhood.
-I did the same with my own children when they were growing up .
+I did the same with my own children when they were growing up.
 Whilst I’ve always made time to cook, it’s been more difficult to find the time or energy to forage over recent years.
 That changed with the COVID-19 lockdown which has wreaked havoc on the world as we know it but, for me at least, has provided the gift of time.
-In the absence of relentless international travel that my job usually demands I’ve now been able to take long walks in the beautiful countryside where I live, foraging fresh ingredients to make some completely new dishes (to me at least), sometimes creating recipes from scratch to reflect what I have to hand in the cupboard or fridge.
-Of course all of these dishes are seasonally and geographically very particular but that’s precisely the beauty and pleasure of foraging.
+In the absence of relentless international travel that my job usually demands I’ve now been able to take long walks in the beautiful countryside where I live, foraging fresh ingredients to make some completely new dishes (to me at least), sometimes creating recipes from scratch reflecting what I have to hand in the cupboard or fridge.
+Of course all of these dishes are seasonally and geographically particular, but that’s precisely the beauty and pleasure of foraging.
 You go out for a walk not knowing what you might find and the rest of your day – including what you eat – has to adapt accordingly.

 Torta rustica ai luvertin – During Spring it is an ancient tradition for the Piedmontese to forage for luvertin, which is the Piedmontese name for wild hop shoots.
 The luvertin shoots – also known as wild asparagus due to their shape – are usually cooked in a pan with butter or used to flavour a risotto, soup or frittata.
 I made mine into a simple flan with eggs, mushrooms and spinach for a quick and delicious lunch